Hwy 82

 Fire Start, Size and Growth

-Size and Containment: As of May 9, 2026, the fire has burned approximately 22,420 acres and has reached 90% containment.
+Size and Containment: As of the latest updates over the last 72 hours, the fire has burned approximately 22,419 acres and remains at 90% containment.

 Emergency Information